 With almost 200,000 guest rooms globally, Marriott International is the third-largest hotel chain in the world and the parent company of well-known brands like Ritz-Carlton, W Hotels, Westin Hotels, Courtyard, Sheraton, and many more.
 Owning and managing such an extensive product line involves extensive oversight to ensure the safety of employees, visitors, and guests.

-The following incidents occurred in the past few years on properties owned by Marriott International.
+Below, we go over some of the most recent incidents that occurred in the past few years on properties owned by Marriott International.
 Availability of information is sometimes limited due to the stage of the legal case or the conditions of the settlement.
-If you have been injured on a Marriott property, call the hotel injury lawyers at Lipcon, Margulies & Winkleman, P.A., and speak with one of our top-tier hotel injury attorneys.
+If you have been injured on a Marriott property, call our hotel injury lawyers at Lipcon, Margulies & Winkleman, P.A., and speak with one of our top-tier hotel injury attorneys.

 Accidents Occurring on Property Owned by Marriott International or its Subsidiaries